BeamMP/Docs/docs/en/beamng/dev/modding/ui-apps.md

 ```js
 bngApi.engineLua("lua_path.function()")
 ```
-Usefull to run a lua function with or without arguments
+Useful to run a lua function with or without arguments

 # Lua functions provided by BeamNG for UI-Apps